zedlopez/ifm/Writing with Inform.md

 	if there is more than one woman in the Summerhouse, ...

-or, of course, we needn't use "there is" at all:
+or, of course, we needn't use `there is` at all:

 	if more than one woman is in the Summerhouse, ...